Ciaranmcgann/FEWDproject/README.md

 - Responsive Design: Built with Bootstrap for seamless user experience across devices.

-- Dynamic Instrument Categories: Organized browsing of various instruments.
+- Dynamic Instrument Categories: Organized browsing of various instruments. (instrument pages yet to be populated)

 - Search Functionality: Users can search for specific instruments. (not yet implemented)

 - Navigation Bar with Dropdowns: Easy access to different product categories.

 - Contact Information Section: Store details for user inquiries, with functional email form